WaleedYaser/WaleedYaser/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Waleed Yaser, a C++ software engineer from Egypt.
+I'm Waleed Yaser, a C++ software engineer from Egypt.
 I'm interested in graphics programming and the comination of art with technology.

 - 🔭 I'm currently working on [rex](https://github.com/WaleedYaser/rex).